KV Oostende: Early years and merger

+Success in 2010s

 In August 2013, shortly after a new promotion to the highest level, it was announced that chairman and majority shareholder Yves Lejaeghere would be succeeded by a new chairman, businessman Marc Coucke.

 In the spring of 2016, the main tribune of the Albertparkstadion was rebuilt and the stadium was renamed the Versluys Arena with the capacity increased to 8,432.

-Thanks to its success in the previous campaign, Oostende played in the third qualifying round of the Europa League in the 2017–18 season.
-The team drew French giants Marseille.
-Oostende was unable to go any further in the competition after losing 4–2 in France on 17 July 2017 and only securing a goalless draw at home on 3 August 2017.
-While Oostende were clear underdogs, the KVO supporters filled the visitor section of the Stade Vélodrome in Marseille, proud of the team's qualification after having only been promoted to Belgium's first division a few years ago.
+Thanks to its success in the previous campaign, Oostende played in the third qualifying round of the Europa League in the 2017–18 season, drawing French giants Marseille.
+Oostende was unable to go any further in the competition after losing 4–2 in France on 17 July 2017 and only securing a goalless draw at home on 3 August.
 Marseille would go on to reach the finals in the Europa League that season, falling short to Atlético Madrid.

 After a disappointing beginning to the 2017–18 season, manager Yves Vanderhaeghe was set free of his obligations, with the assistant manager, Adnan Čustović, being asked to take over.

 In December 2017 Marc Coucke announced that he would be leaving, after recently purchasing Anderlecht.
 It was then announced on 8 February 2018 that Peter Callant would replace Coucke as chairman.
 Coucke confirmed his continued interest in the club and that he remained a fan and would stay on as a minority shareholder.